Pilot Licences Explained

 What Flight Training School is Right for You?

 The best way to choose which school is right for you is to go and visit them.
 Each offers a different training environment and facilities, and the layout of the syllabus tend to have some differences.

 For example, at Flight Training Europe (FTEJerez) the students have their accommodation and catering on campus.
 This can be very useful in terms of practicality and convenience.
-Not having to worry about cooking dinner after a long day of ground school, or not hanging around flight operations all day having to wait for the weather to clear up are very handy commodities.
+Not having to worry about cooking dinner after a long day of ground school, or not hanging around flight operations all day having to wait for the weather to clear up can be very handy!
 You also have benefits of an onsite swimming pool and bar making relaxing on your days off pretty easy.
 Others may find this to be a bit claustrophobic as during the fourteen months of training you get very little time off and so much time living and working in one place, especially abroad, can be daunting.

 Integrated Flight Training Advantages